 All the basic needs and normal stuff will suddenly become a challenge

-The bottom line is that what before was a simple process will now be a true hassle, with many steps in between until you reach the final goal (e.g.: going to the kitchen to have a glass of water).
+The bottom line is that what before was a simple task will now be a complicated process, with many steps in between until you reach the final goal (e.g.: going to the kitchen to have a glass of water).

 You will get emotional and unstable

 I am a guy who usually contains his emotions and sometimes I think that I am too cold or aloof in certain situations or even towards people whom I could be warmer with.
-But this last month of August, I have beaten all my personal record in terms of “getting emotional”.
+But after my surgery, I have beaten all my personal record in terms of “getting emotional”.

-But do not think that your extreme susceptibility comes only regarding negative things: when watching some funny stuff, I found myself laughing my ass off constantly, as if all the material was that hilarious.
+But do not think that your extreme susceptibility only shows up with negative things: when watching some funny stuff, I found myself laughing my ass off constantly as if all the material were that hilarious.

 The pain will always be present

-Fast-forward two weeks and I have much less pain than I had before – and I have also reduced the intake of painkillers to maximum one per day and using also the ones with a lower doses – but even so, it is always present, getting stronger during the night-time.
+Fast-forward two weeks and I have much less pain than I had before – and I have also reduced the intake of painkillers to maximum one per day and I am currently using the ones with a lower dose – but even so, it is always present, getting stronger during the night-time.